 5. Refine Your List of Skills

-You probably have a lot of different skills.
-And while it may be tempting to include them all on your resume, doing so may actually cause more harm than good.
+Now that you have a long list of different skills, it may be tempting to include them all on your resume.
+But doing so may actually cause more harm than good.

-A hiring manager doesn’t want to read a long list of skills.
-They want to know what your strongest attributes are, and they want to know them quickly.
-Including too many skills on your resume will only bury the relevant ones.
+A hiring manager wants a concise and targeted list of skills that align with the job requirements, and they want to see them quickly.
+Including too many skills on your resume will only bury the relevant ones, making it more likely that you won’t get called for an interview.

-To determine what your best skills are, take your list and grade how proficient you are for each one, as well as how long you’ve had and used that skill.
+To determine your best skills, take your list and grade how proficient you are for each one, as well as how long you’ve had and used that skill.

 Skills that are new to you or used casually shouldn’t be on your resume.
 For example, there’s a big difference between using social media in your personal life to share updates and pictures vs. having 15 years of professional experience in social media marketing with a major company.